 What happens at a PTS Rail Medical?

 We offer a wide range of workplace medicals.
-However, the most popular we undertake is the Network Rail PTS Medical.
-Here, we look in detail at what happens at this medical appointment.
-Also, this includes the things you need to be aware of and bring with you for the appointment.
+The most popular we undertake is the Network Rail PTS Medical.
+Here, we will detail what happens at the PTS medical.
+In addition, this includes the things you need to be aware of and bring with you for the appointment.

 - Photo Identification, e.g. Drivers Licence, Passport, PTS/Sentinel Card.
 (Copies will not be accepted.
 If satisfactory photographic identification is not shown the appointment cannot go ahead).